 AIS data collected with user permission helps financial innovators like HyperJar or Plum to easily and securely access and interpret end-user data.

 But working with this data is not an easy task.
 According to Deloitte, selecting a specific data set and processing it is one of the biggest challenges facing financial institutions and fintechs.
-They have to work with vast amount of information that companies process on a daily basis.
+They have to work with vast amount of data they process every day.

 Daily transactions provide insights into consumer behavior, such as when a user pays rent.
 Here we can look from a risk perspective, for example whether the user has a standing order and pays regularly or always puts money together at the last minute.
 We can also look at regular financial commitments and the most common spending behavior.